-Four of Byrnes' players have received a total of six NESCAC all-conference honors and two have made the D3baseball.com all-region team.
+Five of Byrnes' players have received a total of eight NESCAC all-conference honors and three have made the D3baseball.com all-region team.
+He has directed Hamilton baseball to 129 victories.

-In 2015 Byrnes coached Joe Jensen '15 to his second consecutive NESCAC all-conference team selection.
+Byrnes coached Joe Jensen '15 to his second consecutive NESCAC all-conference team selection in 2015.
 Jensen went on to sign a contract with a professional independent league team and he is believed to be the first player in Hamilton baseball history to play in a minor league game.
 The Continentals hit better than .300 as a team (.302), and two pitchers finished in the top six in earned run average.
 Jensen led the conference with 24 stolen bases.

-Byrnes' players hold program records for batting average, on-base percentage, runs, hits, doubles, triples, total bases, stolen bases, ERA, strikeouts and innings pitched in a career.
-A total of 10 individual and 10 team season records, including 85 stolen bases in 2013, have been set under Byrnes' leadership.
-The Continentals have defeated Utica College five times in the Jackie Robinson Game with Byrnes as the coach.
+Byrnes' players hold program records for batting average, slugging percentage, on-base percentage, runs, hits, doubles, triples, homers, runs batted in, total bases, stolen bases, ERA, strikeouts and innings pitched in a career.
+A total of 13 individual and 13 team single-season records have been set under Byrnes' leadership.
+The Continentals have defeated Utica College six times in the Jackie Robinson Game with Byrnes as the coach.

 Byrnes was the head coach at Morrisville State College in 2005 and 2006.
 One Morrisville player was selected a National Junior College Association of America (NJCAA) Division III All-American in 2006.
 The all-America award was the first in program history.
 Byrnes' players earned two NJCAA academic all-America and two academic all-region honors.